ghfisanotti/iot_demasled_domo18_a2/README.md

-# Flashing ESPhome to a Beken/Tuya CB2S powered smart switch
+# Flashing ESPHome to a Beken/Tuya CB2S-Powered Smart Switch

-This is a WiFi Switch powered by a Tuya/Beken CB2S module with a BK7231N MCU sold in my country under the brand Demasled, model DOMO-18-A2

-It's used with the Tuya app installed in Android.
+This WiFi switch is powered by a Tuya/Beken CB2S module with a BK7231N MCU.
+It is sold in my country under the brand **Demasled**, model **DOMO-18-A2**, and is used with the **Tuya app** on Android.

-Before any hardware hacking, it is convenient to configure this device using the Tuya app and verify that wverything is in order.
+Before any hardware hacking, it is recommended to configure the device using the Tuya app to ensure everything is functioning correctly.

-## Hacking it to be used locally with HomeAssistant
+## Hacking It for Local Use with Home Assistant

-Although it is possible to somewhat integrate Tuya devices in the cloud with HomeAssistant, I prefer a local integration, in order to do that, I changed the firmware of the CB2S for ESPhome, which also required to reverse engineer the connections of the relay, the button and the LED.
+While it is possible to integrate Tuya devices with Home Assistant via the cloud, I prefer a local integration.
+To achieve this, I replaced the CB2S firmware with **ESPHome**.
+This process required reverse-engineering the connections for the relay, button, and LED.

-After some fiddling with the multi-tester and some trying, I determined these are the connections of the CB2S module:
+After some experimentation with a multimeter, I determined the following connections for the CB2S module:

 ~~~
 RX1 (P11) -> Switch S1